Reading Time: 4 minutes

 “Don’t take this the wrong way, but all in all” they signal a weakness in communication.
 Whether you mean it or not, tee-ups make a listener shut down.
 The best way to circumvent that is for the speaker to stop using tee-ups whenever possible.

-Other examples of a tee-up phrase are, “To tell you the truth”, “I’m just tellin’ ya” ,“I hate to be the one to tell you this, but” “Believe it or not” , “Don’t take this the wrong way,” or “I hear what you’re saying.”
+Other examples of a tee-up phrase are, “To tell you the truth”, “To be perfectly honest”, “I hate to be the one to tell you this, but” ,“Believe it or not” , and “I hear what you’re saying.”
 How about this one, “Don’t take this the wrong way!”
+What are we really saying when we use this phrases?
+Not much.

 Proceed with caution when you hear a tee-up!